mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 Here, we have what `repa` calls *delayed arrays*:

-* Note that the function `rangea` allows us to create arrays which have elements filled with their indices.
+* Note that the function `rangea` allows us to create arrays whose elements are filled with their indices.

-* Now if you take a look at `mapa`, it doesn't really do anything other than making the indexing function just a little bit more complex, so we don't create any intermediate results with it.
+* Now, if you take a look at `mapa`, it doesn't really do anything other than make the indexing function just a little bit more complex, so we don't create any intermediate results with it.

 * `foldra` allows us to traverse an entire array and get a value computed from all its elements.
 It plays the role of the consumer in our case.

-* `fuseda 1000000` is the same as `manuallyFused [0..1000000]`, but runs much faster.
+* `fuseda 1000000` does the same thing as `manuallyFused [0..1000000]`, but runs much faster.

-Of course `fuseda` is not equivalent in power to `manuallyFused`, but it shows that it is possible to have composability and speed at the same time.
+Of course, `fuseda` is not equivalent in power to `manuallyFused`, but it shows that it is possible to have composability and speed at the same time.
 We get this by just changing the indexing function without actually doing anything with the real array.